 The Best Place for Urinary Tract Infections (UTI)

 Urinary tract infections can be serious.
-Most often occurring in women, a urinary tract infection, or UTI, is an infection anywhere along the urinary tract, including the bladder.
-When more bacteria gets into the opening of the urethra (where urine leaves the body), than the urine can naturally flush away, a UTI can develop and even lead to other types of infection.
+Most often occurring in women, a urinary tract infection (UTI) is an infection anywhere along the urinary tract, including the bladder.
+When more bacteria get into the opening of the urethra (where urine leaves the body), then the urine can naturally flush away, a UTI can develop and even lead to other types of infection.